khizerzakir/Wine-Quality-Prediction-Using-ML/README.md

 ## Repository Structure

 - `data/`: Folder containing the raw dataset files.
-- `notebooks/`: Folder containing Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
-- `models/`: Folder containing saved trained machine learning models.
 - `README.md`: This file providing an overview of the project.

-## Getting Started

-To get started with this project, you can clone this repository and explore the Jupyter notebooks in the `notebooks/` directory.
-These notebooks provide step-by-step instructions for data exploration, preprocessing, model training, and evaluation.

-## Dependencies

-This project requires Python 3 and the following libraries:
-- NumPy
-- Pandas
-- Matplotlib
-- Seaborn
-- Scikit-learn

-You can install the dependencies using pip:

-`pip install numpy pandas matplotlib seaborn scikit-learn`

 ## License